 STUDENTS ARE CLASSIFIED IN VARIOUS WAYS:

 A. By class load:1.
 Full time (12 credit hours minimum per semester)*2.
-Three Quarter time (9 credit hours minimum per semester)3.
+Three-Quarter time (9 credit hours minimum per semester)3.
 Half time (6 credit hours minimum per semester)4.
 Less than halftime (less than 5 credit hours per semester)B. By credits earned:1.
 Freshman (1 to 30 credits)2.
 Sophomore (31 and above)3.
 Junior (61 and above)4.
-Senior (91 and above)C. By program of study:1.
+Senior (91 and above)C. By the program of study:1.
 Baccalaureate or Associate Degree students2.
 Diploma students3.
 Certificate students4.
 Early Admission5.
 Transient students (courses for transference to other institutions)6.
 Non-degree seeking students* Students receiving full financial aid cannot carry less than six credit hours per semester.
 Students carrying less than the required minimum number of credits may receive financial aid proportionally.

 TRANSIENT AND NON-DEGREE-SEEKING STUDENT ADMISSION